Wolfgang51/FetchRewards/README.md

 # Fetch Rewards Coding Exercise - Backend Software Engineering

+The coding exercise includes
-The coding exercise consists of Fetch Rewards participants being able to award points to a consumer and for that consumer to spend points awarded to them.
+1. The ability for Fetch Rewards participating companies to reward points to consumers.
+2. The ability for consumers to spend points awarded to them.

 ### Prerequisites